Tales of Halloween: Ding Dong

 One year ago, married couple Jack and Bobbie watch as children trick or treat on Halloween night.
 Bobbie is distraught by the fact she has no children of her own, prompting Jack to try and cheer her up by dressing their dog as Gretel.
-Suddenly angered at the gesture, Bobbie transforms into her true form, a red-skinned demonic witch with multiple arms, and proceeds to claw at Jack's face.
-In the present day, an enthusiastic Bobbie and a submissive Jack have prepared a routine to perform for trick-or-treaters, dressed as Hansel and the witch from Hansel and Gretel respectively.
-Even though everything goes normally, with Bobbie repeatedly performing the skit for the children (including children from the other stories of the film), there is a sense of uneasiness between the couple every time children arrive on their front porch.
+Suddenly angered at the gesture, Bobbie transforms into her true form, a red-skinned demonic witch with multiple arms, and proceeds to claw Jack's face.

+In present day, a submissive Jack and an enthusiastic Bobbie have prepared a routine to perform for trick-or-treaters, dressed as Hansel and the witch from Hansel and Gretel respectively.
+Even though everything goes normally, with Bobbie performing the skit for the children (including children from the other stories of the film), there is a sense of uneasiness between the couple every time children arrive on their front porch.
 When a young boy also dressed as Hansel visits the couple's house by himself, Bobbie prepares to lead him inside.
-Jack alerts the boy's mother, who is looking for him.
-Jack informs Bobbie that he secretly underwent a vasectomy to prevent a pregnancy, believing that his wife is far too abusive and unstable to properly care for a child.
-Upon hearing this, Bobbie snaps, and proceeds to transform back into her witch form.
-She captures Jack and throws him into the house's oven, which resembles a cavernous inferno.
-After doing so, she ends up melting and perishing.
+Jack alerts the boy's mother of his location and informs Bobbie that he secretly underwent a vasectomy to prevent a pregnancy, believing that his wife is far too abusive and unstable to properly care for a child.
+Bobbie snaps and transforms back into her witch form.
+She throws Jack into the oven, which resembles a cavernous inferno.
+She then begins sobbing and ends up melting and perishing.